utPLSQL/utPLSQL-maven-plugin/README.md

 * Java SE Runtime Environment 8
 * Maven Version 3.5+

-The plugin relies on the utPLSQL Java API for database operations, which has the OJDBC as a maven dependency.
-To be able to download the Oracle dependencies, you need to configure your access to Oracle's Maven Repository:
+The plugin requires Oracle JDBC driver (ojdbc8) as a maven dependency.
+In order to download the required driver, you need to configure access to Oracle's Maven Repository in your `settings.xml` file.

 http://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9010